 Decorate Your Waka

-We'd love to see you at the InMotion Matariki Parade, along the Auckland waterfront, on Saturday 21st July 2018.
+We'd love to see you at the InMotion Matariki Parade, in the Wynyard Quarter (Auckland), on Saturday 6th July 2019.
 But first you need to decorate your waka; whether it be a bike or a wheelchair.

 Our friends at Lucid DreamBike are the experts in decorating bikes (and wheelchairs) and we asked them to share a few tips.
 Here are a few inspiring ideas for creating a lantern to decorate your wheels.